-The original tumbled marble tiles measure approximately 12 by 12 inches or normal tile size.
-The process is to insert tiles in a rock tumbler and whilst this is rotating, the rubbing of the tiles will attain a chipped edge and a rough surface.
-Since these are natural marbles, the veins and grooves are in the tile itself and no further action will be required other than to glue them to the wall or as floor tiling.
+Let's say you're starting with tumbled marble tiles approximately 12 by 12 inches or normal tile size.
+The process is to insert tiles in a rock tumbler, and whilst this is rotating, the rubbing of the tiles will attain a chipped edge and a rough surface.
+Since these are natural marbles, the veins and grooves are in the tile itself, and no further action will be required other than to glue them to the wall or as floor tiling.

 Step 1 - Roughening the Tiles